 Do not use this as an excuse to quit your job or leave your partner.
 Don’t be daft.

 I going to have to go now.
-I want to read a bit more in George Orwell’s “1984” and a really fantastically written book by Kate Quinn called “The Rose Code.”
+I want to read a bit more about George Orwell’s “1984” and a really fantastically written book by Kate Quinn called “The Rose Code.”
 It’s about three women meeting and doing life together at the code braking center at Bletchley Park in the UK during WW2.
-Remember the Enigma code and Alan Turing ?
+Remember the Enigma code and Alan Turing?

 If you’re curious about Bletchley Park and code breaking you might check out these sites begin with: (Why am I telling you this?
 Isn’t this site about mental health and mental illness? *See the end of the post.)